 - to correct typos and spellings in any customer feedback we publish

-- not to publish comments or ratings about things that were out of OCT’s control, for example, issues with catering at the venue.
-(However, be assured that such matters will be acted upon!)
-Catering and facilities are our responsibility on public courses, but not on private courses where catering and facilities are provided by the customer.
+- not to publish comments, nor to include ratings in statistical analysis, that relate to things that are outside our control, for example issues with catering at a venue provided by the customer (however, be assured that such matters will be acted upon – and of course catering and facilities are our responsibility on public courses)